slackapi/bolt-js/docs/content/basic/app-assistant.md

 The `setTitle` and `setStatus` [utilities](/reference#the-assistantconfig-configuration-object) are useful in curating the user experience.

 :::warning
-Messages sent to the assistant do not contain a subtype and must be deduced based on their shape and any provided [metadata](https://api.slack.com/metadata/using).
+Messages sent to the assistant do not contain a subtype and must be deduced based on their shape and any provided [message metadata](https://api.slack.com/metadata/using).
 :::

  ```js